Any substantive changes in this Legislative Summary that have been made since the preceding issue are indicated in bold print.

-On 1 March 2022, the Honourable Ginette Petitpas Taylor, Minister of Official Languages, introduced Bill C‑13, An Act to amend the Official Languages Act, to enact the Use of French in Federally Regulated Private Businesses Act and to make related amendments to other Acts (short title: An Act for the Substantive Equality of Canada’s Official Languages),1 in the House of Commons.
-A Charter Statement for Bill C‑13 was tabled on 6 April 2022.2
+Bill C‑13, An Act to amend the Official Languages Act, to enact the Use of French in Federally Regulated Private Businesses Act and to make related amendments to other Acts (short title: An Act for the Substantive Equality of Canada’s Official Languages), received Royal Assent on 20 June 2023.1

 The very first Official Languages Act was passed in 1969 in response to the recommendations of the Royal Commission on Bilingualism and Biculturalism.
 The purpose of the OLA was to give equal status and equal rights to the use of English and French, not only in Parliament and in the federal courts, but throughout the federal public service.

 In 1982, the Canadian Charter of Rights and Freedoms (the Charter) recognized certain constitutional rights respecting official languages, which forced Parliament to revise its official languages legislative framework.
-The Official Languages Act of 1988 replaced the 1969 law in order to comply with the new constitutional provisions and expand its scope.
+The OLA of 1988 replaced the 1969 law in order to comply with the new constitutional provisions and expand the scope of the legislative framework to other areas, such as language of work.
 This legislation is the cornerstone of Canada’s language regime.

 The courts have interpreted the OLA on many occasions.
-They have confirmed its quasi‑constitutional status and that its main objectives are closely linked to the values and rights set out in the Constitution.7 Likewise, the courts have confirmed the remedial nature of language rights and the principle of substantive equality of the two official languages.8
+They have confirmed its quasi‑constitutional status and that its main objectives are closely linked to the values and rights set out in the Constitution.10 Likewise, the courts have confirmed the remedial nature of language rights and the principle of substantive equality of the two official languages.11

-Both before and after the 50th anniversary of the coming into force of the first Official Languages Act, calls to modernize the OLA came from all sides.
+As the 50th anniversary of the coming into force of the first OLA approached, calls to modernize it came from all sides.

-In 2019, these stakeholders announced recommendations for modernizing the OLA.11 The proposed amendments ranged from broad to targeted and addressed many aspects of the legislation.
-A consensus emerged among the stakeholders on the following proposals:
+In 2019, several reports featuring recommendations for modernizing the OLA were published.16 The proposed amendments ranged from broad to targeted and addressed many aspects of the legislation.
+A consensus emerged among the stakeholders and the two parliamentary committees on the following proposals:

-During the 42nd Parliament, the Minister of Tourism, Official Languages and La Francophonie was tasked with beginning a review of the OLA in order to modernize it.12 After holding consultations, the federal government released a summary of stakeholder proposals in June 2019.13
+During the 42nd Parliament, the Minister of Tourism, Official Languages and La Francophonie was tasked with beginning a review of the OLA in order to modernize it.17 After holding consultations, the federal government released a summary of stakeholder proposals in June 2019.18

-In the winter of 2021, the Quebec government published its own position paper on the modernization of the OLA.17
+In the winter of 2021, the Quebec government published its own position paper on the modernization of the OLA.22

 After Bill C‑32 died on the Order Paper, the government committed to reintroducing a bill to strengthen the OLA.
-This commitment was referenced in the Speech from the Throne on 23 November 2021, in the mandate letter for the Minister of Official Languages and the Minister responsible for the Atlantic Canada Opportunities Agency and in the Economic and Fiscal Update 2021.18 Budget 2022 included funding to implement this bill.19
+This commitment was referenced in the Speech from the Throne on 23 November 2021, in the mandate letter for the Minister of Official Languages and the Minister responsible for the Atlantic Canada Opportunities Agency and in the Economic and Fiscal Update 2021.23 Budget 2022 and Budget 2023 included funding to implement this bill.24

 In general, the commitments to strengthening the provisions of the OLA and better implementing it were applauded.
 A consensus formed around recognizing the unique reality of French and its vulnerable condition, as well as advancing substantive equality of both official languages.
 The idea of reconciling support for Indigenous languages with support for linguistic duality was well received.
 The federal government’s commitment to making regulations specifically for Part VII of the OLA was also met with enthusiasm.

-However, the reform proposal did raise concerns among some stakeholders, including the Office of the Commissioner of Official Languages and the QCGN.24 Their fears related to the introduction of asymmetries into the OLA, such as new duties that apply only to the French language in federally regulated private businesses, which they said could contravene the Charter principle of equal status for English and French.
+However, the reform proposal did raise concerns among some stakeholders, including the Office of the Commissioner of Official Languages and the Quebec Community Groups Network.29 Their fears related to the introduction of asymmetries into the OLA, such as new duties that apply only to the French language in federally regulated private businesses, which they said could contravene the Charter principle of equal status for English and French.

 Moreover, some expectations were unmet, in part because the reform proposal failed to include commitments to the following measures:

 Bill C‑13, like its predecessor, includes the vast majority of the legislative changes set out in the reform proposal.
 In some areas, Bill C‑13 goes further than the reform document, taking into account some of the criticisms levelled by stakeholders in the months leading up to its introduction.
-The new bill also reflects some of the findings of the Federal Court of Appeal, which in a recent decision prescribed the interpretation of Part VII of the OLA.25
+The new bill also reflects most of the findings of the Federal Court of Appeal, which in a January 2022 decision prescribed the interpretation of Part VII of the OLA.30

-In parallel with the introduction of Bill C‑13, some provinces were in the process of amending their own language regimes.
+When Bill C‑13 was introduced, some provinces were in the process of amending their own language regimes.

-On 13 May 2021, Bill 96, An Act respecting French, the official and common language of Québec, was introduced in the National Assembly of Québec.26 Some of the bill’s provisions, which amend multiple sections of Quebec’s Charter of the French Language,27 have a similar aim to some of the measures in Bill C‑13, notably in areas such as the linguistic obligations of federally regulated private businesses.28 At the time of writing, Bill 96 was receiving clause‑by‑clause consideration at committee stage.
+On 13 May 2021, Bill 96, An Act respecting French, the official and common language of Québec, was introduced in the National Assembly of Québec.31 Some of the bill’s provisions, which amend multiple sections of Quebec’s Charter of the French Language,32 have a similar aim to some of the measures in Bill C‑13, notably in areas such as the linguistic obligations of federally regulated private businesses.33 Bill 96 received Royal Assent on 1 June 2022.

-In New Brunswick, the province’s Official Languages Act provides for periodic review of its provisions.29 The last review was completed in December 2021 with the tabling of a first report of the two commissioners appointed by the Government of New Brunswick to conduct the review, in which they recommend improvements to the provincial statute.30 The following month, the two commissioners tabled a second report, this time with recommendations regarding second‑language learning in the province.31 Legislative amendments may be introduced in the Legislative Assembly of New Brunswick later in 2022, but at the time of writing, the Premier had not made any commitment to do so during the current parliamentary session.32
+In New Brunswick, the province’s Official Languages Act provides for periodic review of its provisions.34 The last review was completed in December 2021 with the tabling of a first report recommending improvements to the provincial Act.35 Two commissioners appointed by the Government of New Brunswick conducted the review.
+The following month, the two commissioners tabled a second report, with recommendations regarding second‑language learning in the province.36 Then, on 29 March 2023, Bill 37, An Act Respecting the Official Languages Act, was introduced in the Legislative Assembly of New Brunswick.37 This bill received Royal Assent on 16 June 2023, only a few days before Bill C‑13 did.

 Bill C‑13 has 71 clauses.
-It amends every part of the OLA, except Part I, which deals with the parliamentary proceedings.
-The bill also enacts an entirely new Act, on the language of service and language of work of federally regulated private businesses in Quebec and in regions with a strong francophone presence.
-This new Act is entitled the Use of French in Federally Regulated Private Businesses Act (UFFRPBA).
+It amends every part of the OLA, except Part I, which deals with parliamentary proceedings.
+The bill also enacts an entirely new Act, on the language of service and language of work of federally regulated private businesses in Quebec and in regions with a strong francophone presence: the Use of French in Federally Regulated Private Businesses Act.

 Clause 2 of Bill C‑13 amends the wording of certain paragraphs of the preamble to the OLA to align the English and French versions and adds a reference to the territorial governments.
 In addition, it adds new paragraphs to the preamble to expand its scope, including to confirm the federal government’s commitment to:

-Clause 4 of Bill C‑13 adds provisions on government‑wide coordination of the OLA and on the minister who will take the lead in implementing it, the Minister of Canadian Heritage.
-This minister, in consultation with the other federal ministers, must “promote and encourage” the implementation of the OLA and the commitments set out in Part VII.
-This amendment partly addresses the proposals made during the debate on modernizing the OLA, when stakeholders requested that horizontal coordination of the OLA be assigned to a central agency.48 The February 2021 reform proposal set out the federal government’s intention to assign this role to a single minister to “ensure effective governance and implementation.”49
+Clause 4 makes the President of the Treasury Board responsible for government‑wide coordination of the OLA.
+In consultation with the other federal ministers, the President of the Treasury Board must coordinate the implementation of the OLA and certain commitments set out in Part VII and ensure good governance of the OLA.
+This amendment partly addresses the proposals made during the debate on modernizing the OLA, when stakeholders requested that horizontal coordination of the OLA be assigned to a central agency.56 The February 2021 reform proposal set out the federal government’s intention to assign this role to a single minister to “ensure effective governance and implementation.”57

-The Minister of Canadian Heritage must also work with the other relevant ministers to adopt a government‑wide official languages strategy that sets out the broad priorities for this issue.
-In addition, a new provision is included concerning the duty to table this strategy in Parliament and make it public.
-This amendment makes permanent the federal government’s practice, since 2003, of periodically developing an official languages strategy.50
+Clause 4 also provides that the Minister of Canadian Heritage must, in consultation with the President of the Treasury Board and in cooperation with other relevant ministers, adopt a government‑wide official languages strategy that sets out the broad priorities for this issue.
+It also adds a new provision concerning the duty to table this strategy in Parliament and make it public.
+This amendment makes permanent the federal government’s practice, since 2003, of periodically developing an official languages strategy.58

-Lastly, the Minister of Canadian Heritage must establish a process to implement the commitment to contribute to the enumeration of rights‑holders whose children can attend minority‑language schools under section 23 of the Charter, as outlined in new section 41(4) of the OLA.
+Lastly, clause 4 provides that the Minister of Canadian Heritage must establish a process to implement the commitment to contribute to the enumeration of rights‑holders whose children can attend minority‑language schools under section 23 of the Charter, a commitment set out in new section 41(4) of the OLA, which is added by clause 21 of the bill.
 Indeed, the federal government – which is responsible for taking the census – and the provincial and territorial governments – which provide data on school attendance – must collaborate to collect this data.

 Clause 6 of Bill C‑13 amends certain definitions in the OLA to correct discrepancies between the English and French versions.
-In addition, it adds a new definition for “business day,” which relates to the new powers assigned to the Commissioner of Official Languages (clauses 36(1) and 42).
+In addition, it adds new definitions for the following:

-Clause 7 of Bill C‑13 adds three principles for interpreting the OLA that are rooted in official languages case law:
+Clause 7 adds four principles for interpreting the OLA that are rooted in official languages case law or socio‑demographic realities:

-Clause 10 of Bill C‑13 adds the option of bilingual publications to the OLA’s provisions governing federal institutions’ publishing of notices, advertisements and other published matters aimed at the public.
+Clause 10 adds the option of bilingual publications to the OLA’s provisions governing federal institutions’ publishing of notices, advertisements and other published matters aimed at the public.
 In addition, it specifies that these requirements apply to electronic versions of these publications as well.

-Clause 11 of Bill C‑13 amends section 16 of the OLA to remove the exception for the Supreme Court of Canada.
-As a result, the court will be required to be institutionally bilingual, but all of its judges will not need to be bilingual.54 In other words, the Supreme Court judges hearing a case will now need to understand English and French without the assistance of an interpreter, as is already the case for the judges of the other federal courts.
-The Supreme Court may form panels of five, seven or nine judges to hear its cases.55
+Clause 11 amends section 16 of the OLA to remove the exception for the Supreme Court of Canada.
+As a result, the court will be required to be institutionally bilingual, but all of its judges will not need to be bilingual.60 In other words, the Supreme Court judges hearing a case will now need to understand English and French without the assistance of an interpreter, as is already the case for the judges of the other federal courts.
+The Supreme Court may form panels of five, seven or nine judges to hear its cases.61

-In addition, since the five‑year period provided in section 16(3) of the OLA to enable some courts to comply with the duty to ensure understanding of the official languages has already expired, clause 11 of Bill C‑13 removes the provision allowing gradual implementation of this duty.
+Section 16(3) of the OLA provided for a five‑year period to enable some courts to comply with the duty to ensure understanding of the official languages.
+Since this period has already expired, clause 11 of Bill C‑13 removes the provision allowing gradual implementation of this duty.

-Clause 12 of Bill C‑13 amends section 20(1) of the OLA to add a requirement respecting the simultaneous publication of federal courts’ final decisions in both official languages to include those with “precedential value.”
-In the reform proposal of February 2021, the federal government acknowledged that access to federal court decisions in both official languages is not guaranteed, in part because of the time it takes for translation.58 A commitment to limiting the timelines for translating decisions was one of the changes called for during the debate on modernizing the OLA, but Bill C‑13 remains silent on this issue.59 This amendment to section 20(1) of the OLA will come into force one year after the bill receives Royal Assent (clause 71(1)).
+Clause 12 amends section 20(1) of the OLA to add a requirement respecting the simultaneous publication of federal courts’ final decisions in both official languages to include those with “precedential value.”
+In the reform proposal of February 2021, the federal government acknowledged that access to federal court decisions in both official languages is not guaranteed, in part because of the time it takes for translation.65 A commitment to limiting the timelines for translating decisions was one of the changes called for during the debate on modernizing the OLA, but Bill C‑13 remains silent on this issue.66 The amendment to section 20(1) of the OLA will come into force one year after the bill receives Royal Assent, that is, in June 2024 (clause 71(1)).

 Clauses 14 to 18 of Bill C‑13 amend the wording of sections 34 to 38 of the OLA, sometimes in one language and sometimes in both, concerning the language of work.
-As a result, the amended provisions better correspond to the wording in the other language or use contemporary terms (e.g., the English version of clause 16(2) refers to “computer systems” rather than “automated systems”).60 In the English version, the term “officers” is entirely dropped from Part V of the OLA.
+As a result, the amended provisions better correspond to the wording in the other language or use contemporary terms (e.g., the English version of clause 16(2) refers to “computer systems” rather than “automated systems”).69 In the English version, the term “officers” is entirely dropped from Part V of the OLA and replaced with “employees.”

 In the official‑languages reform proposal, the government stated that administrative measures would be taken to enhance the status of both official languages in the federal public service in order to achieve the following:

-Clause 19 of Bill C‑13 amends section 39(2) of the OLA to refer to the OLA as a whole rather than specific parts of it, which could expand its scope.
+Clause 19 of Bill C‑13 amends section 39(2) of the OLA to refer to the OLA as a whole rather than specific parts of it relating to employment, which could expand the scope of that provision.

-Clause 20 of Bill C‑13 amends the wording of section 40 of the OLA, which concerns the making of regulations implementing Part VI, to better align it with language used elsewhere in the OLA.
+Clause 20 amends the wording of section 40 of the OLA, which concerns the making of regulations implementing Part VI, to better align it with language used elsewhere in the OLA.

-Clause 21 of Bill C‑13 adds new commitments to those set out in section 41 of the OLA.
+First, clause 21 of Bill C‑13 amends the title of Part VII of the OLA to refer to the principle of advancing the equality of status and use of English and French, which relates to the principle of substantive equality, rather than the principle of advancing the two languages.
+Second, it adds new commitments to those set out in section 41 of the OLA.
 As a result, in addition to enhancing the vitality and supporting and assisting the development of official language minority communities, as well as fostering the full recognition and use of both official languages, the federal government commits to the following:

-Clause 21 of Bill C‑13 also adds provisions to new sections 41(5) to 41(10) of the OLA to specify the positive measures to be taken by federal institutions and the scope of these measures, which must:
+Clause 21 also adds new sections 41(5) to 41(10) to the OLA to specify the positive measures to be taken by federal institutions and the scope of these measures, which must:

-These amendments, which were not included in Bill C‑32, were added in Bill C‑13 to take into account a January 2022 decision made in January 2022 of the Federal Court of Appeal, which clarified the interpretation of Part VII of the OLA.65 It is important to note that a federal institution must now take “the positive measures that it considers appropriate,” when before they were required to take “positive measures.”
-[Authors’ emphasis]
+These amendments, which were not included in Bill C‑32, were added in Bill C‑13, and amended by the House of Commons, to take into account a January 2022 decision of the Federal Court of Appeal, which clarified the interpretation of Part VII of the OLA.77 Note that a number of references in the initial version of the bill to “measures that the federal institution considers appropriate” were removed from the final version.

-Clause 21 of Bill C‑13 outlines in new section 41(6)(c) of the OLA specific examples of areas that require support, notably:
+Clause 21 outlines in new section 41(6)(c) of the OLA specific examples of areas that require support, notably:

-New section 41(11) of the OLA sets out the role of the President of the Treasury Board, after consultation with the Minister of Canadian Heritage, in recommending that the Governor in Council make regulations for the implementation of Part VII.
+Clause 21 adds section 41(11) of the OLA, which provides that the President of the Treasury Board may, after consultation with the Minister of Canadian Heritage, recommend that the Governor in Council make regulations for the implementation of Part VII.
 In the debate on modernizing the OLA, stakeholders unanimously called for specifying positive measures in legislation and regulations.
-In 2018, the Federal Court condemned the lack of implementing regulations for Part VII.67 The February 2021 reform proposal suggested developing regulations that set out the terms and conditions for positive measures.68 Accordingly, the government plans to:
+In 2018, the Federal Court condemned the lack of implementing regulations for Part VII.80 The February 2021 reform proposal suggested developing regulations that set out the terms and conditions for positive measures.81 Accordingly, the government plans to:

-When Bill C‑13 was introduced, the government reiterated its promise to adopt regulations on positive measures.70
+When Bill C‑13 was introduced, the government reiterated its promise to adopt regulations on positive measures.83

-Regarding the implementation of Part VII, new section 41(12) of the OLA clarifies that the granting of express powers, duties and functions to certain ministers do not in any way limit the duties of federal institutions.71
+Regarding the implementation of Part VII, clause 21 adds section 41(12) to the OLA to clarify that the granting of express powers, duties and functions to certain ministers does not in any way limit the duties of federal institutions.84

-Clause 21 of Bill C‑13 also adds section 42.1 to the OLA to recognize the CBC’s role in enhancing the vitality of official language minority communities and in protecting and promoting both official languages, in the context of its programming independence.
-In the official‑languages reform proposal, the government confirmed that it would strengthen the public broadcaster’s role as a cultural institution and its contribution to protecting and promoting French in the OLA.73
+Clause 21 also adds section 42.1 to the OLA to recognize the CBC’s role in enhancing the vitality of official language minority communities and in protecting and promoting both official languages, in the context of its programming independence.
+In the official‑languages reform proposal, the government confirmed that it would strengthen, in the OLA, the public broadcaster’s role as a cultural institution and its contribution to protecting and promoting French.87

-Clause 22(1) of Bill C‑13 amends section 43(1) of the OLA by replacing the measures set out in paragraphs (b) to (g) with the following:
+Clause 22(1) of Bill C‑13 amends section 43(1) of the OLA by removing the wording “such measures as that Minister considers appropriate” and replacing the measures set out in paragraphs (b) to (g) with the following:

-Clause 22(2) of Bill C‑13 amends the wording of section 43(2) to specify the Minister of Canadian Heritage’s obligation to inform the public through consultations on policies and programs to advance the equality of status and use of English and French in Canadian society.
+Clause 22(2) amends the wording of section 43(2) to specify the Minister of Canadian Heritage’s obligation to inform the public through consultations on policies and programs to advance the equality of status and use of English and French in Canadian society.

-Clause 23 of Bill C‑13 adds new section 44.1 to the OLA to specify the Minister of Citizenship and Immigration’s obligation to adopt a francophone immigration policy that enhances the vitality of francophone minority communities.
-This policy must include objectives, targets and indicators, as well as a statement that the Government of Canada recognizes that immigration is one of the factors that contributes to maintaining or increasing the demographic weight of French linguistic minority communities in Canada.
+Clause 23 adds section 44.1 to the OLA to specify the Minister of Citizenship and Immigration’s obligation to adopt a francophone immigration policy that enhances the vitality of francophone minority communities and restores and increases their demographic weight.
+This policy must include objectives, targets and indicators, mechanisms for information sharing and reporting, and statements that the Government of Canada recognizes that immigration is one of the factors that contributes to maintaining or increasing the demographic weight of French linguistic minority communities in Canada and to economic development.

-As explained in the official‑languages reform proposal, the federal government set a goal to maintain the demographic weight of francophones outside Quebec, which is consistent with its objective of ensuring 4.4% of immigrants outside Quebec are francophones by 2023.75 However, in a study published in November 2021, the Commissioner of Official Languages pointed out that the number of permanent residents admitted outside Quebec in the past 20 years was not sufficient to achieve the federal government’s target.76 That is why Bill C‑13 adds to the OLA’s preamble that francophone immigration contributes to maintaining or increasing the demographic weight of francophone minorities.77
+As explained in the official‑languages reform proposal, the federal government has set a goal to maintain the demographic weight of francophones outside Quebec, which is consistent with its objective of ensuring 4.4% of immigrants outside Quebec are francophones by the end of 2023.89 However, in a study published in November 2021, the Commissioner of Official Languages pointed out that the number of permanent residents admitted outside Quebec in the past 20 years was not sufficient to achieve the federal government’s target.90 That is why Bill C‑13 adds to the OLA’s preamble that francophone immigration contributes to restoring and increasing the demographic weight of francophone minorities.91

 The reform proposal of February 2021 stated that administrative measures will be taken to:

-These measures follow on those already outlined in federal strategies to enhance the vitality of francophone minority communities through immigration.79 Bill C‑13 does not provide a similar right for Quebec’s English‑speaking communities because of an agreement between the governments of Canada and Quebec, one of whose goals is to promote French in that province.80
+These measures follow on those already outlined in federal strategies to enhance the vitality of francophone minority communities through immigration.93 Bill C‑13 does not provide a similar right for Quebec’s English‑speaking communities because of an agreement between the governments of Canada and Quebec, one of the goals of which is to promote French in that province.94

-Section 23 of Bill C‑13 will come into force on a day fixed by order of the Governor in Council (clause 71(2)).
+Clause 23 will come into force on a day fixed by order of the Governor in Council (clause 71(2)).
+The order was made on 15 December 2023, and the policy was released on 17 January 2024.95

-Clause 24 of Bill C‑13 amends the wording of section 45 of the OLA to add a reference to the territorial governments.
-In addition, it adds section 45.1 in order of the Governor in Council to:
+Clause 24 amends the wording of section 45 of the OLA to add a reference to the territorial governments.
+In addition, it adds section 45.1 in order for the Governor in Council to:

-In sum, the amendments to Part VII assign specific duties to two new ministers (Foreign Affairs and Citizenship and Immigration) and one new institution (the CBC).
+In sum, the amendments to Part VII assign specific duties to two new ministers (the ministers of Foreign Affairs and Citizenship and Immigration) and one new institution (the CBC).
 They also add numerous responsibilities to those already assigned to the Minister of Canadian Heritage.

 Clause 25 of Bill C‑13 adds additional responsibilities to those already assigned to the Treasury Board pursuant to Parts IV, V and VI of the OLA.
-Clause 25(1) adds a new obligation to section 46(1) of the OLA respecting the coordination of the policies and programs set out in section 41(5).
-Note that this responsibility does not apply to all of Part VII; it applies only what is set out in section 41(5) – the obligation of federal institutions to take positive measures.
+Clause 25(1) adds a new obligation to section 46(1) of the OLA respecting the coordination of the policies and programs set out in new sections 41(5) and 41(7)(a.1).
+Note that this responsibility does not apply to all of Part VII; it applies only to what relates to the duties of federal institutions to take positive measures and to promote the inclusion of language clauses in agreements with the provincial and territorial governments.
 The Minister of Canadian Heritage maintains broad powers as regards the implementation of the general commitments set out in Part VII, including those related to contribution programs.

-Clauses 25(2) and 25(3) amend the measures the Treasury Board may take to carry out its responsibilities, which are limited to making regulations implementing Parts IV, V and VI and choosing whether to delegate its powers and duties to the deputy head or other administrative head of a federal institution.
-Clause 25(4) adds, for greater certainty, that the delegation of powers or duties relating to Parts IV, V and VI applies only in respect of that federal institution.
+Clauses 25(2) and 25(3) amend the measures the Treasury Board may take to carry out its responsibilities, which are limited to making regulations implementing Parts IV, V and VI, and remove the power to delegate to deputy heads.

-Sections 46(2)(a) and 46(2)(b) of the OLA are moved to new section 46(4) of the OLA (clause 25(4)).
+Clause 25(4) moves sections 46(2)(a) and 46(2)(b) of the OLA to new section 46(3) of the OLA.
 As a result, the power to establish policies and issue directives to give effect to Parts IV, V and VI becomes a duty.
 The provisions on monitoring, evaluating and informing the public and employees about the implementation of Parts IV, V and VI also become duties rather than powers.
-In addition, the Treasury Board has a duty to establish policies and issue directives that give effect to section 41(5) of the OLA and provide information to employees of federal institutions about them.
+In addition, the Treasury Board has a duty to establish policies and issue directives that give effect to sections 41(5) and 41(7)(a.1) of the OLA and provide information to employees of federal institutions about them.
 Most of the powers granted to the Treasury Board become duties rather than discretionary powers.

-Clause 26 of Bill C‑13 amends the wording of section 47 of the OLA to refer to new section 46(4)(c), which addresses monitoring.
-It adds to section 48 of the OLA an obligation for Treasury Board to report annually on the exercise of its powers and the performance of its duties and functions, as well as the status of programs in federal institutions for which it is responsible under section 46, including on its new responsibilities regarding positive measures set out in Part VII.
+Clause 26 amends the wording of section 47 of the OLA to refer to new section 46(4)(c), which addresses monitoring.
+It also adds to section 48 of the OLA an obligation for Treasury Board to report annually on the exercise of its powers and the performance of its duties and functions, as well as the status of programs in federal institutions for which it is responsible under section 46, including on its new responsibilities regarding positive measures and intergovernmental agreements set out in Part VII.

-Those amendments address the proposals made during the debate on modernizing the Act, when stakeholders requested that implementation of the Act be assigned to a central agency.81
+Those amendments address the proposals made during the debate on modernizing the Act, when stakeholders requested that implementation of the Act be assigned to a central agency.96

-Clause 29 of Bill C‑13 amends section 57 of the OLA to add policies to the list of items that the Commissioner of Official Languages can review, in addition to regulations and directives.
+Clause 29 amends section 57 of the OLA to add policies to the list of items that the Commissioner of Official Languages can review, in addition to regulations and directives.
 This change stems from the new duties of the President of the Treasury Board.

-Clause 30 of Bill C‑13 amends the heading preceding section 58 of the OLA to add compliance agreements and orders.
+Clause 30 amends the heading preceding section 58 of the OLA to add compliance agreements and orders.
 Note that the reference to complaints is no longer in the heading.

 Clause 31 corrects the English wording of section 58(2) of the OLA to better match the French wording.
-It adds to section 58(4) of the OLA four situations in which the Commissioner may refuse or cease to investigate a complaint, including where a compliance agreement has been reached.
+It also adds to section 58(4) of the OLA four situations in which the Commissioner may refuse or cease to investigate a complaint, including where a compliance agreement in respect of the complaint’s subject matter has been reached.

-Clause 32 of Bill C‑13 adjusts the wording of section 61(2) of the OLA to align the English and French versions.
+Clause 32 adjusts the wording of section 61(2) of the OLA to align the English and French versions.

 Clause 33 adds alternative dispute resolution as another way of resolving a complaint.
-It excludes arbitration, which uses an adversarial model similar to a trial, consistent with the provisions of the new UFFRPBA, which grants the Canada Industrial Relations Board the role of adjudicator of complaints respecting language of work in the private sector.
+It excludes arbitration, which uses an adversarial model similar to a trial, consistent with the provisions of the new Use of French in Federally Regulated Private Businesses Act, which grants the Canada Industrial Relations Board the role of adjudicator of complaints respecting language of work in the private sector.
 In addition, it adjusts the wording of section 62(2) of the OLA to align the English and French versions.

-Clause 34 of Bill C‑13 adds policies to the list of items that the Commissioner of Official Languages can report on to the Treasury Board.
+Clause 34 adds policies to the list of items that the Commissioner of Official Languages can report on to the Treasury Board.

 Clause 35 adds section 63.1 to the OLA to authorize the publication of portions of the Commissioner’s investigation reports, namely, the summary, findings and recommendations, while keeping the identity of complainants confidential.
 The Commissioner must give at least 30 business days’ notice to the deputy head of the federal institution concerned of the Commissioner’s intention to make this information public.